nextcloud/docker/README.md

 $ docker rm <your_nextcloud_container>
 $ docker run <OPTIONS> -d nextcloud
 ```
-Beware that you have to run the same command with the options that you used to initially start your nextcloud.
+Beware that you have to run the same command with the options that you used to initially start your Nextcloud.
 That includes  volumes, port mapping.

 When using docker-compose your compose file takes care of your configuration, so you just have to run: